 During the afternoon, we shifted from vegetation ecology to animal ecology, with a first, enthusiastic talk about butterfly communities given by Thomas Schmitt (Senckenberg Deutsches Entomologisches Institut Müncheberg).
 The last talk in this session was given by Kathrin Krausa of Ruhr University Bochum about the ecology and behaviour of stingless bees.
 The workshop was closed by a fascinating evening talk about “How Bodyguards find the attacker – Ants defend Acacias against browsers” by Felix Hager of Ruhr University Bochum.
 Find below some impressions of animal species in Taita Hills.

-The workshop was inspiring, interesting, and underlined two conservation challenges in Taita Hills: (i) The Taita Hills are ecologically very unique, and home of various endemic plant and animal species (which still exist in mostly small remnant populations) and thus, nature conservation is important and should be of priority in this region (beyond of Tsavo and other dryland regions, see Habel et al. ??
-Nature conservation at the edge); (ii) Due to demographic pressure and the need of land for subsistence agriculture, as well as the planting of exotic trees in plantations caused a severe reduction of the original pristine cloud forest, with negative effects on flora and fauna, but also on various ecosystem services and thus the human well-being (see Pellikka et al. 2009 and Pellikka et al. 2018).
+The workshop was inspiring, interesting, and underlined two conservation challenges in Taita Hills: (i) The Taita Hills are ecologically very unique, and home of various endemic plant and animal species (which still exist in mostly small remnant populations) and thus, nature conservation is important and should be of priority in this region (beyond of Tsavo and other dryland regions, see Habel et al. 2016); (ii) Due to demographic pressure and the need of land for subsistence agriculture, as well as the planting of exotic trees in plantations caused a severe reduction of the original pristine cloud forest, with negative effects on flora and fauna, but also on various ecosystem services and thus the human well-being (see Pellikka et al. 2009 and Pellikka et al. 2018).

 In the meanwhile, even the remaining forest patches are intersected by exotic trees.
 Thus, habitat habitat quality is reduced, even inside of most of the remaining forest patches.
 Most of the remaining forest islands are very small and geographically isolated and thus do not provide enough resources for the long-term persistence of species.
 Representatives of the following organisations joined this workshop and provided very valuable comments and insights: Kenyan Wildlife Service, Kenyan Forest Service, Nature Kenya, National Museums of Kenya.
 Furthermore, representatives of our partnering universities participated: Josphert Kimatu and Patrick Kisangau Daniel from South Eastern Kenyan University; Halimu Shauri from Pwani University, and Marianne Maghenda from Taita Taveta University.